gitenter/gitenter/tf-config/README.md

 Manually created a user `Administrator` with permissions `AdministratorAccess`.
 The `access_key` and `secret_key` of this user is used to setup users in `/iam`.

+`iam-terraform-config` user is used for most terraform setup.

+`iam-terraform-deploy` user is used for CircleCI deployment of `aws ecs update-service`.

 # Terraform

 Executed each single folder under `live`